 The Public-Private Partnership Law Review: Germany

-The term PPP, which has been used in the German Federal Constitution since 2017 (Article 90(2)), is (at least in Germany) not conclusively defined.
-It involves forms of long-term cooperation between the government and a private company often relating to cost-intensive infrastructure projects.
-The PPP discussion in Germany often focuses on projects involving cooperation in the construction, maintenance or operation of public roads and buildings (e.g., hospitals).
-Apart from these projects, public–private cooperation has other, practically important, forms.
-Many German cities have granted concessions to private companies for the refurbishment and operation of urban electricity grids.
-Out-of-home advertisers conclude long-term contracts with major German cities.
-They offer professional advertisement services to the private sector, but also contribute to the investment in and maintenance of the cities' infrastructure.
-The German toll collection scheme for the use of the motorways by heavy goods vehicles (HGVs) was designed, built and has until recently been operated by a joint venture of private sector companies.
-The agreements require substantial investments from the private sector companies and include cooperation obligations.
-Further, public authorities and the private sector established institutionalised PPPs in the form of joint ventures, inter alia, for the operation of airports (e.g., the international airports in Frankfurt, Düsseldorf and Hamburg).4 These complex and diverse projects should be taken into account to better understand the potential for public–private cooperation in Germany.
+The acronym PPP has been used in Article 90(2) of the German Federal Constitution since 2017 and has also found its way into several laws.7 However, at least in Germany, the term has not been conclusively defined.
+It refers to forms of long-term cooperation between the government and private companies that often involve cost-intensive infrastructure projects.
+The PPP discussion in Germany often focuses on cooperative projects for the construction, maintenance and operation of public roads or public buildings such as hospitals.
+Apart from these projects, public–private cooperation has taken on other forms with practical importance.
+Many German cities have granted concessions to private companies for the modernisation and operation of urban electricity grids.
+Out-of-home advertisers have concluded long-term contracts with major German cities contributing to investment in the maintenance of cities' infrastructure.
+The German toll collection scheme for heavy goods vehicles (HGVs) was designed, built and, until recently, operated by a joint venture of private sector companies.
+Further, public authorities and the private sector have established institutionalised PPPs in the form of joint ventures to operate the airports in Frankfurt, Düsseldorf and Hamburg.8 During the covid-19 pandemic, PPPs were involved in the development and operation of digital infrastructure, most notably Germany's coronavirus exposure notification app.9 A similar form of public–private cooperation is the German government's large-scale funding of research into and development of a covid-19 vaccine and the rapid scale-up of manufacturing capacity in exchange for a reasonable share of the vaccine.10 These complex and diverse projects permit a better understanding of the potential for public–private cooperation in Germany.

 The year in review